Lecturer on Law

 Earlier, Mr. Klain served as a senior White House aide to President Obama responsible for implementing the Recovery Act, and Chief of Staff to Vice President Joe Biden from 2009 to 2011.
 He has also served as Chief of Staff for Vice President Al Gore, Chief of Staff and Counselor to Attorney General Janet Reno, Staff Director of the Senate Democratic Leadership Committee, and Chief Counsel of the Senate Judiciary Committee.
 Mr. Klain was also Associate Counsel to President Clinton in charge of judicial selection.
 Through his work on the Judiciary Committee, and in the Executive Branch, he has played a role in the selection or confirmation of eight Supreme Court Justices.
 Mr. Klain began his legal career as a law clerk to Justice Byron White, for the Supreme Court’s 1987 and 1988 Terms.

-Mr. Klain gained national notice as General Counsel for the Gore Recount Committee in 2000, in recognition of which he was selected as one of National Law Journal's "Lawyers of the Year," and portrayed by Academy Award winner Kevin Spacey in HBO's film "RECOUNT."
+Mr. Klain gained national notice as General Counsel for the Gore Recount Committee in 2000, in recognition of which he was selected as one of National Law Journal's "Lawyers of the Year," and featured in HBO's film "RECOUNT."
 He has worked on seven Presidential campaigns, serving as a top debate preparation advisor to Presidents Obama and Clinton, and Democratic Presidential nominees Al Gore, John Kerry, and Hillary Clinton.
 He has worked with numerous candidates for the U.S. Senate and U.S. House on their debate preparation, as well.

 Ron Klain is a magna cum laude graduate of Harvard Law School, where he was an Editor of the Harvard Law Review and won the Sears Prize for highest grade average in 1985.
-He was a summa cum laude graduate of Georgetown University, where has served since 2011 as an Adjunct Professor teaching a seminar on Presidential Debates.
-He is married to Monica Medina, the Deputy Director for Ocean Initiatives at the Walton Family Foundation, and previously the Deputy Administrator of the National Oceanic and Atmospheric Administration (NOAA).
+He was a summa cum laude graduate of Georgetown University, where has served since 2011 as an Adjunct Professor.
+He is married to Monica Medina, the publisher of Our Daily Planet, an environmental news service, and previously the Deputy Administrator of the National Oceanic and Atmospheric Administration (NOAA).
 They have three grown children.